-All you need to do to enjoy the self-contained luxury of your Airstream is to turn on the LP and light any appliance pilot lights.
+All you need to do to enjoy the self-contained luxury of your Airstream is to turn on the LPG and light any appliance pilot lights.

-Before moving on, check your campsite, both for cleanliness, and to be sure you have not left anything behind.
+Before moving on, check your campsite, both for cleanliness and also, to be sure you haven't left anything behind.
 Turn off the gas supply and make sure everything is properly stowed.
 Use your pre-travel check list and you are ready for more travel adventure.